shaik1002/biggitlabbomb/doc/development/gitaly.md

 If you make changes to your local Gitaly in between test runs you need to manually run `make` again.

-CI tests do not use your locally modified version of Gitaly.
+Note that CI tests do not use your locally modified version of Gitaly.
 To use a custom Gitaly version in CI, you must update `GITALY_SERVER_VERSION` as described at the beginning of this section.